fivdi/onoff/README.md

 corresponds to GPIO #17 in Raspbian Linux.
 17 is therefore the number to pass to the onoff Gpio constructor when using pin P1_11 on the P1 expansion header.

-## Synchronous API - Blink the LED on GPIO #17 for 5 seconds
+## Synchronous API

+Blink the LED on GPIO #17 for 5 seconds:

 ```js
 var Gpio = require('onoff').Gpio, // Constructor function for Gpio objects.